-An annual scholarship of the value of \$100.00, in memory of the late dean of Essex, Monsignor Laurendeau, is available for the use of any upper school graduate of any school in the City of Windsor and Essex County.
-General academic proficiency, integrity of character, and the financial need of candidates are the essential conditions attending the award of this scholarship.
+An annual scholarship of the value of \$100.00, in memory of the late dean of Essex, Monsignor Laurendeau, is available for the use of any high school graduate of proper academic and character qualifications.
 Candidates should make inquiries on or before June 1st of the year of application to the Registrar, Assumption College, Windsor, Ontario.